FolaisSK/CC201/labs/5_FinalProject_Coursera/instructions.md

 >> **Note: Please wait for some time for the OpenShift console & the Developer perspective to load.**

 10. View the guestbook in the browser again.
 If you still have the tab open, go there.
 If not, click the Route again from the `guestbook` Deployment.
 You should see your new title on this page!
-OpenShift imported the new version of our image, and since the Deployment points to the image stream, it began running this new version as well. **Kindly take the screenshot of the updated guestbook for the final assignment.**
+OpenShift imported the new version of our image, and since the Deployment points to the image stream, it began running this new version as well.
+>📷**Kindly take the screenshot of the updated guestbook for the final assignment.**

 <img src="images/update_guestbook_10.png"/> <br>